pjhamilton4/design-patterns-using-java/src/main/java/com/philipjhamilton/patterns/creational/creational.md

 - ### Singleton
     #### Intent
     1. Returns the same instance (usually itself) every time.
 Ensure a class only ha sone instance and provide a global point of access to it.

+    #### Use when
+    1. There must only be exactly one instance of a class, acceessible to clients from a well-known point.
+    2. Sole instance should be extensible by suclassing.

     #### Examples in the JDK
     1. java.lang.Runtime#getRuntime()
     2. java.lang.System#getSecurityManager()

+    #### Misc
+    1. Could use Enum in java

 ## Rules of thumb